Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Chapter Notes - Principles Of Management

 Principles Of Management Chapter Notes | Business Studies (BST) Class 12 - Commerce

-6. Subordination of Individual Interest to General Interest: The interest of an organization should take priority over the interest of any one individual employee.
+6. Subordination of Individual Interest to General Interest: The interest of an organisation should take priority over the interest of any one individual employee.

 Principles Of Management Chapter Notes | Business Studies (BST) Class 12 - Commerce

-10. Order: A place for everything and everyone and everything and everyone should be in its designated place.
-People & material must be in suitable places at appropriate time for maximum efficiency.
+10. Order: A place for everything and everyone, and everything and everyone should be in their designated place.
+People & material must be in suitable places at the appropriate time for maximum efficiency.

 Question for Chapter Notes - Principles Of Management